jax-ml/jax/docs/201/callbacks.md

 jax.vmap(f)(x);
 ```

-And is also compatible with `grad` and other autodiff transformations
+And it's also compatible with `grad` and other autodiff transformations:

 ```{code-cell}
 jax.grad(f)(1.0);